Stone2GIT/rf2_league_pkg_builder/README.md

 ## Note

-If using automatic Steam workshop upload ... passwords (see end of rf2_league_pkg_builder.ps1) with some special characters will cause problems handling them in variables.
+If using automatic Steam workshop upload passwords with some special characters will cause problems handling them in variables.

+Remember to run steamcmd.exe with valid login data once before if Steam Guard e.g. is being used.

 ## Quick start guide